 Writer/director Kinberg seems to have positive intentions with a screenplay that accesses the dialogue of today. (“Your emotions make you weak.” / “My emotions make me strong.”)
-But there are many missed opportunities to develop characters or to briefly portray the loneliness of the outcast, a theme rich in the X-Men canon.
+But there are many missed opportunities to develop characters or better inform their motivations.

 Starring: Sophie Turner, James McAvoy, Michael Fassbender

 Rating: PG-13 for intense sequences of sci-fi violence and action including some gunplay, disturbing images, and brief strong language